 After four to six months of intensive work, the young family leaves Serenity Place and enters the program’s “aftercare” phase, with special supports designed to ensure a healthy and sustainable family life.
 Eighty-four percent of enrolled women and children achieve their treatment goals while in the program, and 83% of discharged children attend mainstream schools.

 The All In Team Foundation has worked with The Family Effect to establish a joint annual fund raising event with the long term goal of providing transitional housing for Serenity Place clients.
-In May, 2013 the foundation invested $50,000 toward a “building fund” for new transitional housing for the Serenity Place mothers and children as they transition from the treatment program into the working world.
-Since 2009 the Foundation has invested $150,000 into improving the lives of women and children at Serenity Place.
+In May, 2013 the foundation pledged $270,000 toward a “building fund” for new transitional housing for the Serenity Place mothers and children as they transition from the treatment program into the working world.
+Today, Mimi's House is finished.
+It holds two living spaces, each with three bedrooms, two bathrooms and a full kitchen.
+Since 2009 the Foundation has invested $500,000 into improving the lives of women and children at Serenity Place.